PrithivirajDamodaran/Parrot_Paraphraser/README.md

 parrot = Parrot("prithivida/parrot_paraphraser_on_T5",use_gpu=True)

-phrases = "What are the famous places we should not miss in Russia?" print("-"*100) print("Input_phrase: ", phrase) print("-"*100)
+phrase = "What are the famous places we should not miss in Russia?" print("-"*100) print("Input_phrase: ", phrase) print("-"*100)